We've been stirring up drama at The University of Canterbury since 1921

 In 1933, The Canterbury College Drama Society became The Canterbury University College Drama Society.
 Then in 1961 it became The University of Canterbury Drama Society.
 Finally, in 2002 the society became The University of Canterbury Drama Society Incorporated.
 Throughout all this time the society has alternately been referred to as DRAMASOC, Dramasoc, and DramaSoc.

 DramaSoc's traditional home is the Ngaio Marsh Theatre in the UCSA building.
-However, as this is currently a gravel lot following the 2011 earthquake, the society currently performs at Bentley's Bar and the Jack Mann Auditorium, depending on the size of the production.
-DramaSoc will return to the Ngaio Marsh Theatre in 2019 when its reconstruction is complete.
+However, following the tragic 2011 Christchurch Earthquake and the subsequent destruction of the UCSA building in which the theatre was homed, DramaSoc now performs in both the Jack Mann Auditorium and Bentley's Bar.
+DramaSoc will return to the Ngaio Marsh when the theatre's reconstruction is completed in 2019.

 DramaSoc is an Incorporated Society with the NZ Companies Office.